desdai/SciEvent/README.md

 # Data Attribution:
 We give attribution to all abstracts that contribute to building this work in the ``SciEvent_data/metadata/SciEvent_metadata.csv`` file.
 We acknolwedge the titles, authors, doi (if applicable), url and license.

 Please note, for all following baseline models and LLMs, we cannot provide abstracts for CSCW due to license limitations, and if you want to reproduce exact results as the paper, please prepare these abstracts yourself.
 We highly recommend download these abstracts.
-If you encounter any trouble, please contact bofudong@iu.edu.

 # Tuning-Based Models:
 Our chosen tuning-based baselines are [DEGREE](https://github.com/PlusLabNLP/DEGREE/tree/master), [OneIE's](https://blender.cs.illinois.edu/software/oneie/) and [EEQA's](https://github.com/xinyadu/eeqa/tree/master), which represented the state-of-the-art event extraction models at the time of this work.
 We adapt from [DEGREE's E2E (End2end)](https://github.com/PlusLabNLP/DEGREE/tree/master), [OneIE's](https://blender.cs.illinois.edu/software/oneie/) and [EEQA's](https://github.com/xinyadu/eeqa/tree/master) training and evaluation procedures with modifications.
 We deeply thank the contribution from the authors of these papers.